zachgitt/IDD-Fa19-Lab3/README.md

 ### 1. FSR, Flex Sensor, Photo cell, Softpot
 **a.
 What voltage values do you see from your force sensor?** <br>
-When resting the FSR is reading a little over 300 on the analog and when pressed it reads upto 1023.
-Because the analog ontput on the serial monitor is linearly related to voltage the voltage when the FSR is resting is 300/1023 = x/5.
-Therefore the voltage x = ~1.46V when the FSR is not pushed (aka lowest resistance), and 5V (highest resistance) when pushed.
+When resting the FSR is reading 0 on the analog and when pressed it reads upto 1023.
+Because the analog ontput on the serial monitor is linearly related to voltage the voltage when the FSR is resting is 0V and when pressed is nearly 5V.

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)** <br>
-The relationship between resistance and voltage applied is linear as the serial monitor shows this relationship.
+When force is applied the voltage does not increase linearly.
+It increases at a smaller amount, therefore the square root of force is related to the voltage potential.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?** <br>
 ```